-recently hired to teach in a high-need subject area at a Participating School, who are selected to participate in the Teacher Tax Credit Program will receive a $3,000 tax credit for five consecutive school years.
-This means selected applicants will be able to deduct $3,000 per year from the amount of state income tax they owe for each of the five years they remain eligible for participation in the program.
+recently hired to teach in a high-need subject area at a Participating School and selected to participate in the Teacher Tax Credit Program will receive a $3,000 tax credit for five consecutive school years.
+Selected applicants are able to deduct $3,000 per year from the amount of state income tax they owe for each of the five years they remain eligible for participation in the program.
 A recently hired teacher, whether new or experienced, is defined as one who accepted his or her first school year contract to teach at a Participating School for the current school year or for the immediately upcoming school year.